liujjw/risk-markets/README.md

-# About Aave Wasabi
+# About
+A protocol built on top of Aave v2 that establishes markets for the exchange of risk, based on pooled collateralization.
+There is no in-protocol algorithmic underwriting, instead borrowers (sellers) deposit collateral to borrow an asset from a risk pool, which allows them to decrease their realized risk from some position in exchange for a portion of their realized profits.

+# Design
-Refer to `overview.md` for an in-depth protocol design overview. *Not affiliated with the Aave protocol*
+Refer to `overview.md` for an in-depth protocol design overview.

 # Usage
-Planning on using Remix and Hardhat or Seth for development, deployment, and protocol interaction on Kovan.
-Web interface coming soon.
+Built with Node, Waffle